insin/newforms/README.rst

 and feedback, will be the focus of future work.

-In lieu of documentation, head over to the `Django forms documentation`_ for a quick overview of the cencepts behind this form library.
+In lieu of documentation, head over to the `Django forms documentation`_ for a quick overview of the concepts behind this form library.

 Here's a quick guide to getting started with newforms.